This is the most detailed Force USA G20 review you’ll find anywhere.

-That being said, some people buying the Force USA G20 will be using it with their family, who may not be nearly as strong.
+That being said, some people buying the Force USA G20 will be using it with their families, who may not be nearly as strong.
 One of the concerns in this situation is that the 1:1 ratio can make progression difficult because the jumps in weight are too large (10 lbs per setting).

 This is a valid concern, but it’s easily solved.
-You have a couple options to make incremental progress:
+You have a couple of options to make incremental progress: